Cheng Hui (footballer)

-Cheng Hui (程辉 (程輝, Chéng Huī); born 2 August 1997) is a Chinese footballer who plays for Heilongjiang Ice City.
+Cheng Hui (程辉 (程輝, Chéng Huī); born 2 August 1997) is a Chinese footballer who plays for Guangxi Lanhang.

 Club career

 Cheng Hui would play in Spain for the Lleida Esportiu B team before being promoted to their senior team where he made his debut appearance for third tier Spanish club Lleida Esportiu on 9 January 2018 in a Copa del Rey game against Atlético Madrid in a 3-0 defeat.
-He returned to China to join top tier club Dalian Professional where he made his debut on 1 December 2019 in a league game against Beijing Renhe F.C. that ended in a 2-0 victory.
+He returned to China to join top tier club Dalian Professional where he made his debut on 1 December 2019 in a league game against Beijing Renhe that ended in a 2-0 victory.